Achille Lauro (singer): 2022–present: Sanremo, Una voce per San Marino, and Eurovision

 In December 2021, it was announced that Lauro would compete at the Sanremo Music Festival for the third time with the song "Domenica".
 Performing alongside the Harlem Gospel Choir, Lauro eventually finished in fourteenth place.
 A few days after Sanremo 2022, it was announced that Lauro would be participating as an established artist in the final of Una voce per San Marino, the Sammarinese national final to determine their entry for the Eurovision Song Contest 2022.
 Performing the song "Stripper", Lauro won Una voce per San Marino by one point.
 He represented San Marino at the 2022 contest in Turin and did not qualify for the final.
+He also went on a nationwide tour to promote the re-issue of his 2021 self-titled album Lauro in the summer of 2022.

+In December 2024, Lauro was announced as one of the participants in the Sanremo Music Festival 2025.
+He placed 7th with the song "Incoscienti giovani".
+The audience booed for Achille Lauro and Giorgia's positioning out of the top 5.

 Musical style

 On several occasions, Lauro has declared that he is not very close, in terms of tastes, to Italian rap, as he does not like to be homologated to the well-known stereotype of the street rapper.
 In fact, he has always deviated from the canonical look of hip hop artists, causing a scandal for his eccentric aesthetics in terms of clothing.

 He said he was happy to follow his compatriot Ghali, but above all the Americans Travis Scott, 6lack and Young Thug.
 Lauro said he is a huge fan of Vasco Rossi, Kurt Cobain, Elvis Presley and The Beatles.
 Among his influences, he cites to have been inspired by singer-songwriters Lucio Battisti and Rino Gaetano in reference to his rock turning point.
-He considers himself "a believer in God."
+He considers himself "a believer in God".